prabhatk579/credit-card-fraud-detection-using-logistic-regression/README.md

 The number of non fraudulent transactions are **284315** and the number of fradulent transactions are **492**.

-If we oversample our data so inclusion of almost **284000** dummy elements will surely affect our outcome by a huge margin and outcoem will be hugely biased as non fradulant so undersampling is a much better approach to get an optimal and desired outcome.
+If we oversample our data so inclusion of almost **284000** dummy elements will surely affect our outcome by a huge margin and it will be hugely biased as non-fradulant so undersampling is a much better approach to get an optimal and desired outcome.

 ## Confusion Matrix
 We create a user defined function for the confusion matrix or we can use `confusion_matrix` from `sklearn.matrics` library.